GenesisFR/HowToBecomeGoodAtShooters/README.md

 - if your reviver hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
 - it's a good idea to throw a flashbang/fire grenade before reviving if there are enemies nearby to prevent them from pushing, especially near choke points
 - it's sometimes better to go through the rest of the engagement without reviving someone if it would make you at risk
-- reviving someone behind a low cover while not taking cover still covers you (not in pvp)
+- reviving someone behind a low cover while not taking cover still covers you (not in PVP)
+- support builds should be the ones reviving other players (they're still able to support the team in the meantime), a dps can't shoot while reviving
 - when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
 - you can revive teammates without being next to them by moving over their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
 - you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs